1991 Motorcraft Quality Parts 500: Qualifying

 Qualifying was split into two rounds.
 The first round was held on Friday, March 15, at 2:00 PM EST. Each driver would have one lap to set a time.
 During the first round, the top 20 drivers in the round would be guaranteed a starting spot in the race.
 If a driver was not able to guarantee a spot in the first round, they had the option to scrub their time from the first round and try and run a faster lap time in a second round qualifying run, held on Saturday, March 16, at 10:30 AM EST. As with the first round, each driver would have one lap to set a time.
 For this specific race, positions 21-40 would be decided on time, and depending on who needed it, a select amount of positions were given to cars who had not otherwise qualified but were high enough in owner's points; which was usually two.
 If needed, a past champion who did not qualify on either time or provisionals could use a champion's provisional, adding one more spot to the field.

-Alan Kulwicki, driving for his own AK Racing team, would win the pole, setting a time of 31.415 and an average speed of 174.413 mph in the first round.
+Alan Kulwicki, driving for his own AK Racing team, won the pole, setting a time of 31.415 and an average speed of 174.413 mph in the first round.
 In the second round, Richard Childress Racing driver Dale Earnhardt would manage to beat his time with a time of 31.247; however, since the time was in the second round, Earnhardt would only garner the 21st starting position.

 Two drivers would fail to qualify.